-White mushrooms benefit your bones by boosting your copper and phosphorus intakes.
-These minerals have distinct roles in skeletal health; phosphorus contributes to the inorganic mineral tissue that provides bone density, while copper helps you make collagen, a protein that keeps your bones from becoming brittle.
-Both minerals also aid in energy production, and phosphorus helps you make DNA.
-A cup of whole white mushrooms provides 305 micrograms of copper, or 34 percent of the recommended daily intake, as well as 80 milligrams of phosphorus, or 11 percent of your daily intake requirement.
+White mushroom benefits include helping your bones by boosting your copper and phosphorus intakes, according to the University of Pittsburgh Medical Center (UPMC).
+These minerals have distinct roles in skeletal health; phosphorus contributes to the inorganic mineral tissue that provides bone density, while copper helps you make collagen, a protein that keeps your bones from becoming brittle, according to the Linus Pauling Institute.

 Antioxidant and Other Benefits

 White mushrooms also house a range of beneficial antioxidants.
 Chemicals with antioxidant function fight oxidation — which prevents or delays cell damage, according to MedlinePlus.
 White mushrooms contain the antioxidant ergothioneine and glutathione, according to a Penn State University report.
 While white mushrooms don't have as much as other types of mushrooms, the report states, they do contain more than most foods.

 The Penn State report chronicles the details of a study, published in the October 2017 issue of the journal Food Chemistry, which indicates that mushrooms are the highest dietary source of these two antioxidants.
 Cooking the mushrooms doesn't significantly alter their beneficial effects, according to the Penn State report.

 This antioxidant effect means it helps the body to replenish antioxidants, the Penn State report states.
 That's important because when the body uses food to produce energy, that causes oxidative stress, because free radicals are produced.
 When you eat food high in antioxidants, this may help protect the body from that stress, according to the report.

 Read more: Is Eating Too Many Mushrooms Dangerous?